Cascais-Portugal.com

 The Cabo da Roca is the wild and rugged headland that marks the most westerly point of mainland Europe.
 Until the 14th century, these towering cliffs and windswept lands were believed to be the edge of the world, and to this day the region possesses an aura of remoteness and rugged beauty.

 This headland is a magical place to visit at sunset, with the golden glow of the setting sun reflected on the vast expanse of the Atlantic Ocean.
-The region is easiest visited by car or as part of a tour, but it is possible to travel here by public transport, with bus services departing both Sintra and Cascais.
+The region is most easily visited by car or as part of a tour, but it is possible to travel here by public transport, with bus services departing from both Sintra and Cascais.

 Related articles: Cascais guide - Sintra guide